georgexyz19/inkscapetutorial.org/content/posts/extension9_element_classes.md

 The `SvgDocumentElement` class is defined in the `inkex/elements/_svg.py` module.
 The class defines an `_init` method, which is called once during `Element` class instantiation time.
 Other methods and properties are not hard to understand.
-Here are some exmaples.
+Here are some examples.

 ```
 >>> svg.get_ids()